Scuba Diving in Palau: Highlights + Liveaboards vs Resorts

 Explore the ancient Badrulchau Monoliths

 According to local legend, these massive basalt columns were placed here long ago by a powerful deity.
-They were tasked with supporting the construction of a grand Bai – a traditional meeting house intended to house and unite all of the god’s devoted followers.
+They were tasked with supporting the construction of a grand Bai – a traditional meeting house intended to house and unite all of the gods’ devoted followers.

 The monoliths are arranged in two distinct rows.
-Some bear intricate carvings that have sparked endless speculation and wonder among historians and archaeologists alike.
+Some bear carvings that have sparked endless speculation and wonder among historians and archaeologists alike.

-Photograph the traditional Bai house in Babeldaob
+Photograph the traditional Bai house at the Belau National Museum

 In Palau, each village once had its own Bai house that served as the central meeting place and community centre.
 At the start of the 20th century, over 100 of these impressive structures still stood.